CrowdVRLab/track_pedestrian/README.md

 This script has 4 arguments\
 --path: str the path folder where the video.mp4 is saved\
---tracker: str object tracker type csrt,kcf,boosting,mil,tld,medianflow,mosse check opencv documentation \
+--tracker: str object tracker type csrt,kcf,boosting,mil,tld,medianflow,mosse check opencv documentation\
 --showID: bool Show the ID of the tracked objects loaded from tracking_data.csv\
---playMode: bool in this mode the script plays without the need of defining an ID \
+--playMode: bool in this mode the script plays without the need of defining an ID\

+for example:
+'''
-for example: python tracking.py --path video3 --tracker csrt\
+python tracking.py --path video3 --tracker csrt
+'''
 Once the script is launched you will be prompt to define a tracking area with the mouse, once the area has been defined you can press enter, subsequently you can define another area/tracker.
 Once you defined a number of racker you are happy with you can press [Q] for the video to start and the tracker to start tracking.
 If a pedestrian enters the video area you can press [S] to define a new tracker.
 If you experienced a wronlgy tracked pedestrian during a session you can open tracking_data.csv and remove the column with the pedestrian id.

-the data is saved in a csv file where eveery column